wellyshen/react-cool-starter/README.md

     "NODE_PATH": "./src",
     "NODE_ENV": "production",
     "PORT": 8080,
-    "BROWSER": "none"   // Add this node variable to turn off the open browser util }
+    "BROWSER": "none"   // Add this node variable to turn off the function of open browser automatically }
 },

 // ...
 ```

-* If you are on windows and encounter the following error: Expected linebreaks to be 'LF' but found 'CRLF' linebreak-style.
+- If you are on windows and encounter the following error: Expected linebreaks to be 'LF' but found 'CRLF' linebreak-style.
 The following rule must be added to `./package.json`.

 ```
 "linebreak-style": 0